All the information on checkyourfood.com is based on current scientific research.

 11. We have included the allergen information on the 14 allergens for filtering, provided by the UK Food Standards Agency (several ingredients are now required to be referenced as allergens on all food labeling).
 We have also included a lactose notification, lactose intolerance is not an allergy but there are many people who are affected by it.

 12. We have calculated the glycemic load figures using the standard calculation of multiplying the amount of carbohydrate in an ingredient by the Glycemic index figure for that ingredient and divided by 100.
-The Glycemic index figures have come from a comparison of figures from the Montignac method, www.glycemicindex.com and the American Diabetes Association.
+The Glycemic index figures have come from a comparison of figures from the Montignac method, www.glycemicindex.com, the EU Diogenes project and the American Diabetes Association.
 We have taken into consideration the increase in GL that occurs with the over night soaking and boiling of dried pulses and the reduction in GL when cooking pasta al dente.
 We have also taken into consideration the increase in GL that comes from baking sweet potato as the nature of the starch is changed.
 Due to the complexity of the GI calculations these figures are a guideline only.

 NB: From our research we note that changes in ingredient composition data between publications are largely within a range of 10 to 20%, which when applied to the RDA's often results in marginal differences.
 Some ingredients are almost identical in their composition between the UK IFR and the USDA data.